(Last Update: 02/11/2025)

 Pros:

-• Affordability: An innerspring bed is often more affordable than memory foam or latex mattresses, making them an attractive option for budget-conscious consumers.
+- Affordability: An innerspring bed is often more affordable than memory foam or latex mattresses.

 Cons:

 Not all mattresses are created equal.
-Bonnell Coils: Bonnell coils are the oldest and most traditional coil mattress type, featuring an hourglass shape and interconnected design.
-These coils offer a supportive and durable sleep surface but may transfer motion more than other coil mattress types.
+Bonnell coils are the oldest and most traditional coil mattress type.
+They offer a supportive and durable sleep surface but may transfer motion more than other coil mattress types.

 Offset Coils:

-Offset coils are similar to Bonnell coils but feature a squared-off head, which allows the coils to conform more closely to the body.
-This design provides better pressure relieving and motion isolation compared to Bonnell coils.
+Offset coils are similar to Bonnell coils but feature a squared-off head, which allows them to conform more closely to the body.
+This design provides better pressure relief and motion isolation than Bonnell coils.

 Continuous Coils: